skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **unpaired_elec** *(double)* - Default: *0.0*

-  This argument specifies the number of unpaired electrons.
+  This parameter specifies the number of unpaired electrons.
 For example, put *2.0* into **unpaired_elec** for calculation of triplet ground state.

 \

 - **guess** *(string)* - Default: *'h0'*

-  This argument determines the initial guess method for SCC-DFTB calculations.
+  This parameter determines the initial guess method for the SCC-DFTB calculations.

   + *'h0'*: Initial guess charges for SCC-DFTB calculations are set to zeros.
   + *'read'*: Initial guess charges are read from the 'charges.bin' file which contains the charges calculated at the previous time step.